f18m/microirrigation-control/README.md

    I built this on a simple stripboard (https://en.wikipedia.org/wiki/Stripboard).
    This board connects the battery source (a 12V lead-acid battery in my case) to the radio module and relay module.

-This is the overview of the custom glue board (extremehely simple):
+This is the overview of the custom glue board (extremely simple):

 <img src="hardware-remote/remote_node_schematic.png" />